 - August 29, 2019 – Third Parent Information Night is held to share curriculum review and adoption process as well as provide another opportunity to review “Teen Talk” material.

-- September 9, 2019 – The Board of Education will review and possibly adopt the proposed curriculum with no proposed timeline for implementation this semester.
+- September 9, 2019 – The Board of Education will reviewed and adopted the proposed CHYA compliant curriculum for implementation in the 2020-2021 school year.